 Prevent Sleepwalking in Children

-Edited by Marian Raquel F. Roncesvalles, Anonymous, Eng, Robbi and 2 others
+Edited by Marian Raquel F. Roncesvalles, Eng, Robbi, Lynn and 1 other

 Catching your child swaying out of the bedroom half-asleep, uttering incomprehensible words or trying to open the front door late at night can be very scary for parents.
 According to the American Academy of Sleep Medicine, up to 17 percent of children experience sleepwalking, but they usually outgrow it once they reach their teenage years.
 Sleepwalking is most commonly observed in children between the ages of 4 and 12 years old of both genders, but it can affect older or younger children.
 It typically occurs within the first 3 hours of falling asleep, and may last for up to 15 minutes.